 If it’s a postpaid deal you’re after then you can’t look past these leading providers.
 Postpaid is great for those who like easy, fuss-free automatic billing.

-Perhaps best-known for providing great-value home broadband services, Exetel also offers three different SIM-only phone plans with quality inclusions.
-With unlimited calls on all plans, 4G data and month to month terms, Exetel is rightly proud of its straightforward products designed to appeal to all Australians.
+Perhaps best-known for providing great-value home broadband services, Exetel also offers five different SIM-only phone plans with quality inclusions.
+With unlimited calls on all plans, 4G data and monthly terms, Exetel is rightly proud of its straightforward products designed to appeal to all Australians.
+Plus, its two most expensive plan boast 30GB and 90GB of data!
+These plans use 3G data only, though.
 It’s refreshing to see a telco offering distinct plans.
 Exetel also brings a number of data add-ons to the party which represents good value.
 Just to recap:

 - Straightforward plans